tsipakov21/tsipakov21/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...fghj geregr
-- 📫 How to reach me ...3gw erre346 2ear faer tr
+- 📫 How to reach me ...3gw erre346 2ear faer trt uyk
 d tyjjy dtryi ret
 <!---hxfg
 tsipakov21/tsipakov21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.